vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

 Reverse DNS Lookup using External Websites
 ------------------------------------------

 Even after doing the above, sometimes we miss few of the domain name.
 Example: Recently, In  one of our engagement, the domain name was example.com and the asn netblock was 192.168.0.0/24.
 We did recon-ng, theharvester, DNS reverse-lookup via nmap.
-Still, we missed few of the websites hosted on same netblock but with different domain such as exam.in.
+Still, we missed few of the websites hosted on same netblock but with different domain such as example.in.
 We can find such entries by using ReverseIP lookup by

 DomainTools Reverse IP Lookup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^